MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-view-edit-device-policies.md

 f1.keywords: NOCSH
 ---

-# View or edit device policies in Microsoft Defender for business
+# View or edit device policies in Microsoft Defender for Business

-Microsoft Defender for business was designed to simplify setup, configuration, and management.
-Your Microsoft Defender for business plan comes with default policies that are based on Microsoft’s recommendations for security and productivity.
+Microsoft Defender for Business was designed to simplify setup, configuration, and management.
+Your Microsoft Defender for Business plan comes with default policies that are based on Microsoft’s recommendations for security and productivity.
 You can view and edit your default policies, and you can define new policies.
 You can also change the order of priority for policies that you create.

-The following sections provide more information about your security policies in Microsoft Defender for business:
+The following sections provide more information about your security policies in Microsoft Defender for Business:

 - [View your policies](#view-your-policies)
 - [Define a new policy](#define-a-new-policy)